Haare - Struktur und Pflege für gesundes, geschmeidiges und glänzendes Haar

 You can see exactly how this method works in numerous videos on YouTube & Co.

-1. do not use homemade hair masks made with food (eggs, beer, etc.).
-Remember that food contains too large and impenetrable whole protein molecules in the hair strand.
-You won't be able to get any benefit from it.
+1. Don't use homemade hair masks made with food (eggs, beer, etc.).
+Remember that food contains protein molecules that are too large and impermeable to penetrate the hair strand.
+You won't get any benefit from them.

 2. Practice the "squish to condish" technique.
 If you don't know how to do it, tell us.
 We'll help you!

 3. Use a scalp massage brush while washing your hair.
-This will help distribute the product, improve blood circulation and promote hair growth.
+This will help distribute the product more evenly, improve circulation, and promote hair growth.

 4. Protect your hair while you sleep with silk or satin caps or pillowcases.
-This will prevent friction between the strands and possible hair breakage.
-You will significantly reduce frizzy hair!
+This will prevent friction between the strands and potential breakage.
+You'll significantly reduce frizzy hair!

-5. Don't sleep with damp or wet hair, as this encourages the appearance of fungus in the hair.
-And nobody really wants that.
+5. Don't sleep with damp or wet hair, as this encourages the growth of fungi in the hair.
+And nobody wants that.

 Leave a comment